zihao-wang/zihao-wang.github.io/_pages/about.md

 ## Research interests

-My new research interest is the measurement of interconnected data.
+My new research interest is mathematical measurement of graphs.

 ### Summary at the end of 2023